Solutions & applications –

 There are countless infrastructure solutions for these kinds of problems in the market.
 In our long history, we have dealt with many of them, but only a few have really convinced us.

 Above all, we have often seen a great contrast between “developer-friendly” and “end-user-friendly“.

 Offered products that look attractive for end users can be arranged easily and thus allow to produce IOT use-cases with just a few simple clicks.
 For some people this is totally sufficient, but if you like to use hierarchical architectures, higher performance or just different protocols, this usually entails a huge effort for the developer.

 On the other hand, developer-friendly tools offer an extremely high degree of flexibility and possibilities for individual extensions, but the ordinary user is usually overwhelmed rather than motivated by this freedom.

 The art of Edge- /Cloud integration is to design the architecture as lean as possible with maximum efficiency.

-But not only efficiency is important, but also the tailor-made implementation adapted to the requirements.
+However, not only efficiency is important, but also the tailor-made implementation adapted to the requirements.

 Which hardware solution harmonizes best with the architecture?

-Does the device have to be robust for outdoor use or does it interfere with other devices in a factory building?
+Does the device have to be robust enough for outdoor use or does it interfere with other devices in a factory building?

 Autonomous Control Appliances